 3 Reasons to visit Chiang Khan

 Part of travel is to learn about culture and traditions of the host country.
 In Chiang Khan we can witness and even participate in the ritual of monk alms up close.
-What a great way to build and share mutual understanding and respect;
+What a great way to build mutual understanding and share mutual respect;

 Come here to see another side of Thailand.
 Less well known doesn’t mean less beautiful or less fun.
-Experience the slow pace, non-nonsense lifestyle in the Thai countryside, combined with the friendly and hospitable nature of the local population;
+Experience the slower pace and the no-nonsense lifestyle of the Thai countryside, combined with the friendly and hospitable nature of the local population;

-The beautiful surroundings in the North of Central Thailand is eminent.
-There’s river, mountains, jungle and plains, all of them offering gorgeous views to last you a lifetime.
+The beautiful surroundings in the North of Central Thailand are eminent.
+River, mountains, jungle and plains, all of them offering gorgeous views to last you a lifetime.

 2 Reasons to skip Chiang Khan

 On weekends and public holidays, half of the Bangkok population visits Chiang Khan.
 For well to do Bangkokians it’s the hip and happening place to be.
 The usual intimate and tranquil atmosphere that makes Chiang Khan so special is nowhere to be found.
-As a result the accommodation rates are up big time and even through the roof around the new year celebrations;
+As a result the accommodation rates are up big time.
+For the period around the New Year celebrations hotel rates are even through the roof;

 If you came to Thailand with the white sand beaches in mind then you might want to skip Chiang Khan.
-There is no beach and none of the atmosphere so typical to beach destinations.
+There is no beach and neither does it have any of the atmosphere so typical for beach destinations.
 It’s just not that kind of place.

 Chai Khong Road

 One of the main draws of Chiang Khan, besides the stunning river views, is the Chai Khong road.
-For 2km teak-wood houses line this road parallel to the riverside.
-The majority of wooden houses have been rebuilt, renovated or remodeled into boutique hotels and souvenir shops.
-I have to admit that, although it has a slightly artificial feel to it, on the whole it’s nicely done with attention to original details.
+For 2km straight, teak-wood houses line this road parallel to the riverside.
+Over time, the majority of wooden houses have been rebuilt, renovated or remodeled into boutique hotels and souvenir shops.
+I have to admit that, although it has a slight artificial feel to it, on the whole it’s nicely done with attention to original details.

 Phu Thok mountain is a popular viewpoint just 5km South of Chiang Khan.
 People come for the panoramic views of the mountain area and the Mekong river.
 The most spectacular view is to be seen at sunrise when a thick blanket of fog comes in from the Mekong over the landscape.
 Tuk-tuks from Chiang Khan normally charge about THB100 for a round-trip to the foot of the mountain.
 From there, visitors are transported up the mountain road (2km) in the back of pick-up trucks (THB25 p/p).
 This attraction is very crowded on weekends and public holidays.